top of page

 ■I always said I wanted to be a picture book author

-These original works, which no one would ever think of, such as the "Speaking Spray Bottle," which depicts "Mama Spray," which makes the sound "ma" when sprayed, and "Child Bitten by Mosquito," which depicts the cruelty of killing a mosquito that has bitten you in the face, make you want to look at every detail over and over again.
+These original works, which no one would ever think of, such as the "Speaking Spray Bottle" which depicts "Mama Spray" that makes the sound "ma" when sprayed, and "Child Bitten by Mosquito," which depicts the cruelty of killing a mosquito that has bitten your face, make you want to look at every detail over and over again.

 Ever since kindergarten, she has said she wanted to be a picture book author.
 She will graduate from graduate school in March 2024 and work part-time while continuing to create her books.
 I look forward to the release of her new book that will stir people's hearts.
 (Writer, Todo Ramon)